Kilpatrick Hills walking link to John Muir Way

 The new section of the path will provide different types of visitor experiences: a circular route from Edenmill Farm Shop, a longer option from Milngavie to Balloch making use of both train stations and an upland option for people who are walking the entire route from coast to coast.

-Peter Mitchell, Project Manager, Forest Enterprise Scotland said: "Airlifting the materials on to the Kilpatricks for this part of the path's development is the most economical option given the remote location.
+Peter Mitchell, Project Manager, Forest Enterprise Scotland (now Forestry and Land Scotland) said: "Airlifting the materials on to the Kilpatricks for this part of the path's development is the most economical option given the remote location.

 "This is a really exciting development for the John Muir Way.
 People enjoy visiting the Kilpatricks for the amazing views, sense of space, rugged beauty and wildlife.
 All of these qualities reflect what John Muir was all about, which is why we're delighted to be part of this project."

-Partners, sportscotland, Legacy 2014 Active Places, Scottish Natural Heritage (SNH) and Forest Enterprise Scotland have funded the £500,000 project to provide an upland experience to the 134 mile coast to coast route from Helensburgh to Dunbar.
+Partners, sportscotland, Legacy 2014 Active Places, Scottish Natural Heritage (SNH) and Forest Enterprise Scotland (now Forestry and Land Scotland) have funded the £500,000 project to provide an upland experience to the 134 mile coast to coast route from Helensburgh to Dunbar.